 Caher Castle is a castle in Caher, Ireland.

-Look no farther than this one-of-a-kind property in lovely Galway, Ireland, if you want to feel like royalty on your next holiday.
+Look no further than this one-of-a-kind property in lovely Galway, Ireland, if you want to feel like royalty on your next holiday.

-You can live like a king in a genuine castle erected in the late 1400s and recently restored to its former splendor for less than $200 per night.
+While many people visiting Ireland visit Dublin for the historical sites, you can live like a king in a genuine castle in Galway, erected in the late 1400s and recently restored to its former splendor for less than $200 per night.

 The owners are dedicated to retaining the castle’s medieval atmosphere, even though it now has contemporary conveniences like heating, indoor plumbing, and even WiFi.
 With its stone walls, arched doors, and winding stairs, you’ll feel as if you’ve walked into a real-life storybook.